Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Renamed fields:
 - renamed `is_managed` to `with_managed_access`
 - renamed `data_retention_days` to `data_retention_time_in_days`

 Please rename these fields in your configuration files.
 State will be migrated automatically.

 Removed fields:
 - `tag`
+The value of this field will be removed from the state automatically.

 New fields:
 - the following set of [parameters](https://docs.snowflake.com/en/sql-reference/parameters) was added: